finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 ## What's New - v1.72
 - Accessibility: New How-To-Play Videos
 - Bug-Fix: Cards dissappearing and duplicating in multiplayer
+- Bug-Fix: Auto-rotation on Android
+Test Steam on Mac

 ## Active Sprint
 - Game-Play: Snap to Grid in Play Area